+Currently the Northwest of Tunisia region is enduring extensive field crops monoculture and land degradation owing to population increases, inappropriate land management in addition to the rough topographic formations.
+Much of the cropped land is unsuitable for agriculture and degrades quickly.
+The impacts of agricultural practices and topography on nutrient cycling and ecological health, however, have not been studied extensively in the Tunisian Northwest Region.

+Due to this dispute, soil carbon levels measured through time can establish the long-term productivity and possible sustainability of that land use system.
+In a nutrient poor system, soil organic carbon (SOC) can play an important role in the stability, quality, and fertility of the soil.
+Farmers and land use planners are therefore interested in land use management that will enhance soil carbon levels.

-In this study, we explore SOC distribution according to land use systems and changes across landforms (slopes and aspects).
-The aim of this study is to quantify SOC content and evaluate the factors that affect the variation of these amounts, specifically, the mechanisms affecting differences in SOC distribution patterns along different land use systems and landscape forms in a Mediterranean ecosystem dominated by agricultural activities.
+In this study, we explore SOC distribution according to land uses across topography (slopes and aspects).
+The aim of this study is to quantify SOC content and evaluate the factors that affect the SOC variation, specifically, the mechanisms affecting differences in SOC distribution patterns along different land use systems and topographic units (slope and aspect) in a Mediterranean ecosystem dominated by agricultural activities.

 Information on soil quality is crucial to improve decision-making for efficient support of sustainable land management.
 Thus, methods are needed to allow fast and inexpensive prediction of important soil quality indicators such as SOC.
 The potential of diffuse reflectance spectroscopy in the visible and near infrared (VNIR) range for fast prediction of soil properties in a non-destructive and efficient way has been demonstrated in a number of studies (Amare et al., 2013, Shiferaw and Hergarten, 2014, Shepherd and Walsh, 2002).

-We are not aware of any study evaluating the impacts of environmental factors (slope and aspect) and existing land use systems on SOC dynamics in Mediterranean agricultural soils, specifically in Tunisia, based on an accurate and consistent database such as a soil spectral library.
+We are not aware of any study evaluating the impacts of topographic factors (slope and aspect) and existing land use systems on SOC dynamics in Mediterranean agricultural soils, specifically in Tunisia, based on an accurate and consistent database such as a soil spectral library.

-Wadi Beja watershed was selected because it comprises a variety of conserved and degraded areas.
+Most soils are exposed to water erosion, which is provoked by poor cover cultivation practices and the hilly topography.
+Wadi Beja watershed was selected because it comprises a variety of degraded areas and areas where soil and water conservation practices (SWC) were applied.
 It is the most productive and extended cereal area in Tunisia, and faces serious risks associated with monoculture production of field crops under inappropriate land management practices.
-Some new practices, such as agroforestry, were introduced into the region in the 1980s, along with permanent crops such as olive and almond trees.Most soils are exposed to water erosion, which is provoked by poor cover cultivation practices and the hilly topography.
+Some new practices, such as agroforestry, were introduced into the region in the 1980s, along with permanent crops such as olive and almond trees.

 The first research objective was to build a soil spectral library in order to apply it in the Wadi Beja watershed, as there was no accurate or valid soil database in the studied region or even in the whole country.
 The second objective was to examine the distribution of SOC under the different slopes, aspects, and land use systems.
-The third objective was to investigate, specifically, three research questions: (1) How does SOC vary under cereal monoculture and then after interplantation of permanent crops?
+The third objective was to investigate, specifically, three research questions: (1) How does SOC vary under cereal monoculture and then after inter-plantation of permanent crops?
 (2) How and why are ecosystems more sensitive to soil degradation (SOC loss) on steep and south-facing slopes than on gentle and north-facing slopes?
 (3) How can land management practices under different abiotic factors (e.g. topography) influence the soil organic carbon (SOC) variation and what practices are recommended in this case study?

 2. Materials and Methods: